 B2B and B2C have both been around for years and have obviously worked, but maybe it is time to take a different point of view.
 It is often the forward-thinking ones among us that encounter early success.
 H2H isn’t just relevant for sales, but also marketing.
 It can be as simple as making sure that your communication is simple and easy to relate to, even conversational in tone.
 Your business’ story should pull on the heartstrings and encourage a call to action.
 Connecting with customers can sometimes sound difficult, but it is often the little things that we remember most that make customers act.

 3. Identify pain points

 This is where salespeople really come into their own and can spot pain points before customers even know they are suffering.
 With products that can save time, money and effort, customers often don’t realize that there may be a better way of doing things until a salesperson picks up the phone.

 Customers can sometimes fall at your feet with problems that need solving and salespeople are there to dust them off, pick up the pieces and solve their issues with the right products or services.
 Asking the right questions and providing solid answers can often be all a customer needs to say ‘yes’ and commit to a sale.

 4. Share wisdom

-Self-educating only goes so far in the decision making process.
-A sales department knows the ins and outs of their industry, understands competitor offerings and can adjust their sales pitch accordingly.
+Self-educating only goes so far in the decision-making process.
+A sales department knows their industry, understands competitor offerings and can adjust their sales pitch accordingly.
 While customers don’t expect a hard sell, salespeople should be sharing knowledge that is insightful, helpful and informative, adding value at every step of the sales process.

-So it seems clear to me that salespeople are still needed, even in the modern business environment of today, but what are your thoughts?
+So it is clear to me that salespeople are still needed, even in the modern business environment of today.
 Maybe you agree with me or even disagree entirely!
 I’d love to hear your thoughts in the comments section below.